Eduardo-Toledo/Eduardo-Toledo.github.io/index.md

 #### Atmosphere Design - Results of User Testing (Feedback) on Iteration 1

 #####  User 1
--Scale and Space is appropiate
+- Scale and Space is appropiate
--Lightning offers a atmposphere of mystery
+- Lightning offers a atmposphere of mystery
--The light of tor should be with less bright
+- The light of tor should be with less bright
--The light of orbs should be more bright
+- The light of orbs should be more bright

 #### Atmosphere Design - Final Result after changes proposed by Testing Users
 ![Image](https://eduardo-toledo.github.io/Early%20Design%20-%20Iteration%202%20-%20Unity.png)